lamba92/maadb-project/readme.md

     - list of words or symbols that are related to the sentence

 For each word found in the Twitter messages we have three purposes:
-1. list the lexical resources containing each word, so that we can rely upon a unique resource source obtained by the fusion of the single resources.
+1. check if the word is listed in all related resource.
 2. count the number of occurrences of each word in the Twitter messages for each emotion.
 3. draw a word cloud associated to the most frequent words in each emotion.

 ### Tech
 Tools used to develop:

-* [Docker] -
+* [Docker] - Enterprise-grade containerization solution.
+* [Docker Swarm] - Simple and fast Orchestrator for Docker.
 * [Kotlin] - Programming Language
 * [Ktor] - Framework for building asynchronous servers and clients in connected systems
-* [Exposed] - Framework to access database with Kotlin
+* [Exposed] - Relational ORM for Kotlin
 * [KMongo] - Kotlin API for MongoDB

 ##Our Solution